finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

 # **invalidate_support_access**
 > list[SupportAccessResponse] invalidate_support_access()

-[EARLY ACCESS] InvalidateSupportAccess: Invalidate all FINBOURNE support access to your account
+[EARLY ACCESS] InvalidateSupportAccess: Revoke any FINBOURNE support access to your account

+This will result in a loss of access to your data for all FINBOURNE support agents

 ### Example